fwip/mtg_pronouns/reworded_cards.md

 Flying

-Whenever Sphinx Ambassador deals combat damage to a player, search that player's library for a card, then they names a card.
+Whenever Sphinx Ambassador deals combat damage to a player, search that player's library for a card, then that player names a card.
 If you searched for a creature card that isn't the named card, you may put it onto the battlefield under your control.
-Then they shuffles their library.
+Then that player shuffles their library.

 **5 / 5**